-The board of directors of the Corporation has set the close of business on March 22, 2022, as the record date (the "Record Date") for determining which Shareholders of the Corporation shall be entitled to receive notice of and to vote at the Meeting.
+The board of directors of the Corporation has set the close of business on March 19, 2025, as the record date (the "Record Date") for determining which Shareholders shall be entitled to receive notice of and to vote at the Meeting.
 Only Shareholders of record ("Registered Shareholders") as of the Record Date are entitled to receive notice of and to vote at the Meeting.